Organizational behavior: Decision-making

-Many OB researchers embrace the rational planning model.
+Many Organizational behavior researchers embrace the rational planning model.
 Decision-making research often focuses on how decisions are ordinarily made (normative decision-making), how thinkers arrive at a particular judgement (descriptive decision-making), and how to improve this decision-making (descriptive decision-making).

-Effects of Diversity and Inclusion
+Effects of diversity and inclusion

 Companies that focus on diversity and inclusion are able to benefit from advantages such as better retention and less intention by staff to quit, increased job satisfaction, lower levels of stress and job withdrawal, higher levels of creativity and innovation, as well as less on-the-job conflict.
 Diversity, or focusing on differences between individuals and groups is of course important, organizations that have a culture that values the unique perspectives and contributions of all employees, also known as inclusion, may be able to move the needle from not engaged to engaged.

 Employee mistreatment

-There are several types of mistreatment that employees endure in organizations including: Abusive supervision, bullying, incivility, and sexual harassment.
+There are several types of mistreatments that employees endure in organizations, including: Abusive supervision, bullying, incivility, and sexual harassment.
+Employees in an organization being mistreated also can suffer work withdrawal.
+Withdrawing from an organization can be in the form of being late, not fully participating in work duties, or looking for a new job.
+Employees may file grievances in an organization with retrospect to a procedure or policy or mistreatment with human interactions.